 The Romans and Italians had established some rules that were almost literally adopted by the important ports of Brittany and Normandy.
-These we know as the Judgements of Damme, accepted to be the earliest maritime laws of Flanders and these became the basis of those of Wisby and the powerful Hanseatic League.
+These we know as the Judgements of Damme, accepted to be the earliest maritime laws of Flanders.
+They became the basis of those of Wisby and the powerful Hanseatic League.

-In fact the actual basis of all were the Assizes, established by the Crusaders on the Levant.
+In fact the actual basis of all of these rule were the Assizes, established by the Crusaders on the Levant.
 These were the laws of the ancient Kingdom of Jerusalem which extended across the Sinai desert from the Mediterranean and included what is now Israel, Lebanon and the Palestinian Territories.

-On her return in 1162 from the 3rd Crusade, Eleanor of Aquitaine acted on behalf of her husband who had remained on the Levant and instituted a version of these laws.
-They would define Admiralty Law for hundreds of years – even influencing the maritime law of today.
+On her return in 1162 from the 3rd Crusade, Eleanor of Aquitaine acted on behalf of her husband who had remained on the Levant and instituted a new version of these laws.
+These would define Admiralty Law for hundreds of years – even influencing the maritime law of today.